 And that’s why I adore using Waitrose & Partners products.
 They bring the quality into everything that they produce.

 Their unsalted butter, Belgian Dark Chocolate 54% and Salted Caramel Sauce are undoubtedly the stars of the show here.
-Luscious, rich, cream, they all in their own right add so much flavour to these Salted Caramel Brownies.
+Luscious and rich, they all in their own right add so much flavour to these Salted Caramel Brownies.

 STEP-BY-STEP MAKING OF THESE BROWNIES